+Ethics statement — Our specimen collection and protocol were compliant with all local regulations and under the marine collection permit SC‐191140006, issued to Steven H.D.
+Haddock by the California Department of Fish and Wildlife.
+Since no vertebrates or cephalopods were involved, we did not need oversight from an animal care board.

 Siphonophore collections — In order to sample a representative set of taxa across the siphonophore phylogeny, we targeted a set of 41 species (aiming for 10 specimens per species) including cystonects, apolemiids, pyrostephids, euphysonects, and calycophorans from shallow and deep waters (Fig. 2).
 Most species were sampled from the Offshore California Current Ecosystem (OCCE) except for the Portuguese man-o-war P. physalis, which was collected off Bermuda in the Sargasso Sea; S. chuni and some Nanomia spp. (labeled as “Atlantic”) which were collected off Rhode Island in the Block Island sound; Forskalia sp.
 M123-SS8 and shallow Nanomia sp.
 KiloMoana2018-BW7-4 which were collected off the coast of Hawaii.
 While all the Nanomia populations sampled in this study have been referred to as N. bijuga, we suspect that there may be undescribed cryptic Nanomia species among the specimens sampled based on the disparate tentillum morphologies observed (pers. obs.).
 Therefore, we decided to have them labeled at the genus level.
 One Nanomia specimen (KiloMoana2018−BW7−4) was collected off the coast of Kona, HI.
 The pleustonic (surface floating) Physalia physalis samples were collected manually using a bucket from a small boat.
 Species found between the 0-20m deep were collected using blue water diving techniques following the guidelines in Haddock & Heine (2005).
 Species from 200-4000m were collected using ROVs.
 All animals were collected live and brought back to the ship (or field station in Bermuda for P. physalis) for dissection (Fig. 1).
-Live colonies were photographed (sometimes recorded on video), and zooids of diagnostic value (nectophores, bracts, tentacles) were dissected, fixed in 4% formalin, and stored as vouchers at the Yale Peabody Museum of Natural History.
+Live colonies were photographed (sometimes recorded on video), and zooids of diagnostic value (nectophores, bracts, tentacles) were dissected when possible, fixed in 4% formalin, and stored as vouchers at the Yale Peabody Museum of Natural History (voucher catalog numbers provided in specimen metadata SM Table 15).